Adrodoc/claiming-heads/README.md

 # Claiming Heads Spell Pack
-The Claiming Heads Spell Pack is a [Wizards of Lua](http://www.wizards-of-lua.net) spell pack that adds claiming support to Minecraft worlds.
+The Claiming Heads Spell Pack is a [Wizards of Lua](http://www.wizards-of-lua.net) Add-on that adds claiming support to Minecraft worlds.

 The intention of this spell pack is to support server owners who want to host "mostly vanilla" survival servers but also want to restrict griefing.
 This spell pack provides a spell that protects certain areas - called claims -